beenotung/slnpm/README.md

 ## Advantages over pnpm

-1. setup symbolic link instead of hardlink allows the cache to be used across different file-systems / partitions
+1. This tool setup symbolic link instead of hardlink, this allows the cache to be used across different file-systems / partitions

-2. setup link per package instead of per file takes less time
+2. This tool setup link per package (dirctory) instead of per file, which takes less time

 ## Functions